Are you keen to get your hands on one of the Brass Monkey portable fridges or dual fridge/freezer units? Wondering whether they live up to the hype?

 Use the button below to take a look at these insulating covers.

-If you are planning on installing your fridge in the back of your car or ute, consider getting a fridge slide drawer.
+If you are planning on installing your fridge in the back of your car or ute, consider getting a genuine fridge slide drawer.
 This will allow you to slide your unit out from your vehicle and easily access the contents.

 Build Quality & Warranty